One of the most common questions I get as the CEO of Cratejoy is, “Hey Amir – is this a good subscription box business

 Kites and Ivy is a great example of a subscription purchased primarily for someone you love – it’s a subscription for female college students.
 Another example in this category is PupJoy, which I can absolutely guarantee you has never, ever, been purchased by the intended recipient.
 (Dogs can’t use computers; they don’t have thumbs.)

 Everyone feels that little emotional connection to people, places or institutions that have had a strong influence in their life.
 For some people, it is their favorite sports team; for others, it might be their hometown or a favorite vacation destination; and for still others, it’s their alma mater.
 For me, it’s Y Combinator.
-I still go out of my way to wear my faded, ratty Y Combinator founder hoody every time I can.
+I still go out of my way to wear my faded, ratty Y Combinator founder hoodie every time I can.

 Sustaining that emotional connection is invaluable, even more so if you’ve moved away from the object of your affection, aged out of it (in the case of schools) or even if your sport is just out of season right now.

 Test Question: Do people wear T-shirts or other clothing to show their pride?

 When a passion goes beyond a hobby and becomes a way of life, it represents a truly fertile niche for a high-quality subscription box business.
-There are many categories that inspire this almost religious fanaticism in their followers – think runners, or Cross-fit or ham radio operators.
+There are many categories that inspire this almost religious fanaticism in their followers: think runners, CrossFit enthusiasts, or ham radio operators.
 These categories all have die-hards that truly live for their hobby.

 It takes one to know one, though, and you will probably not be able to start a subscription that appeals to the truly rabid followers of a passion without being rabid about it yourself.
 Authenticity is absolutely key because your subscribers will be able to pick up on it.
 These subscriptions can be particularly rewarding to run if your product is great – your audience’s natural love for the category means they have unusually low churn.